 Jubilee told her parents about her strange new abilities, but it didn’t seem to be a problem, as she soon learned how to control it to a limited degree.
 However, her parents were later murdered by criminals Reno and Molokai, hired by Hunter Brawn, who disguised the murder as a car accident.
 Jubilee was handed over to a couple in the neighborhood, but soon ran away to live at the closest thing that felt like home, the mall.
 There she survived by giving demonstrations of her mutant plasmoid powers for spare change, impressing many with her powers, and through petty theft.
 It was while living in this mall that she would first encounter the X-Men, and begin on her path as a superhero.

-Jubilation "Jubilee" Lee first appeared in The Uncanny X-Men #244 in May, 1989, created by Chris Claremont and Marc Silvestri.
+Jubilation "Jubilee" Lee was created by Chris Claremont and Marc Silvestri.
+She first appeared in Uncanny X-Men #244.

 Jubilee has gone through many changes in her life.
 She was introduced in the Uncanny X-Men but it was some time before she actually became an X-Man.
 In the meantime she became one of most famous sidekicks in the early nineties fighting by Wolverine's side.
 She eventually joined the X-Men as part of that group's "Blue Team" when they were separated into two teams.
 Jubilee, at the time, was the youngest X-Man.
 Extremely energetic and outgoing, Jubilee had no qualms when it came to showing her emotions.
 Adopting a unique style, Jubilee didn't wear a standard X-Men uniform, instead wearing her trademark yellow coat, sunglasses, gloves and boots.
 Although she hasn't used this costume throughout her life with the X-Men, all her costumes have incorporated aspects of her classic costume, in particular her yellow coat.
 After being part of the X-Men for quite a while, Jubilee became a founding member of Generation X, a team of 'neo-mutants', who needed training in their powers.
 Jubilee was part of the team for its entire existence, establishing new relationships and developing her powers, becoming one of the most powerful members of the team.
 By the time the school was closed and the team disbanded, Jubilee had matured, moving to Los Angeles and becoming a part of the short-lived X-Corps.
 One of Jubilee's closest brushes with death came when she was crucified by the mutant-hating Church of Humanity, an event which resulted in the death of her former Generation X team-mate Angelo " Skin" Espinosa.
 Skin's death had a profound effect on Jubilee, sending her into an emotional spiral where she went from feeling tremendously guilty to acting rebellious and committing petty crimes.
 Cyclops eventually decided that Jubilee needed a "mental break" and didn't assign her to any of the X-teams.

 After M-Day, Jubilee lost her mutant powers, but still remained involved with mutant affairs (running both a pro-mutant newsletter and a halfway house for depowered mutants).
 Jubilee then became the founding member and field leader of a new version of the New Warriors, a team of former mutants, given powers through technologically-enhanced suits.
 During her time on the team, Jubilee became very outspoken in her disapproval of leader Night Thrasher's underhanded and suspicious actions, resulting in an increasing amount of conflict between the two.
 She had become more mature and driven, taking her role as the team's field leader very seriously.
 After the team disbanded, Jubilee became a victim of a vampire suicide attack targeting her, causing her to become infected and transform into a vampire.
 She briefly turned on the X-Men but was eventually defeated and captured.
 For a while Jubilee was undergoing rehabilitation for her vampiric urges, using the healing factor in Wolverine's blood to keep her from losing control.
-Attempting to control her blood lust and new powers, Jubilee's old personality is virtually gone and a new, darker, more brooding personality has taken its place.
-No longer a mutant, and not human, she struggles to fit in.
-However, with the help of her friends and teammates, she is beginning to find herself again.
-Jubilee is currently staying with Raizo Kodo and his Forgiven, learning to control herself without relying on Wolverine's blood.
+For quite some time, Jubilee became a more dark, brooding individual.
+She struggled to fit in as neither really a human or a mutant.
+However, with the help of Wolverine, X-23, Gambit, and other friends in the X-Men, she more or less regained an appreciation of living life to the fullest, and once again became a valued and caring member of the X-Team.
+Jubilee later stayed with Raizo Kodo and his Forgiven, learning to control herself without relying on Wolverine's blood, and better practicing her vampire abilities.
+Jubilee recently returned to the X-Men, this time, with an orphaned baby in tow.
+A teenage vampire, part mutant-part human, X-Man, and now adoptive mother, Jubilee has yet again found her way back home and in the heat of action.

 Major Story Arcs